Maths Problem Solving At KS2: Strategies and Resources For Primary School Teachers

 - Problems do not have to be set in real-life contexts, beware pseudo contexts.

-- Providing a range of puzzles and other problems helps pupils to reason strategically to approach problems, sequence unfolding solutions, and use recording to help their thinking for next steps.
+- Providing a range of puzzles and other problems helps pupils to reason strategically to approach problems, sequence unfolding solutions, and use recording to help their mathematical thinking for next steps.

 - It is particularly important that teachers and TAs stress reasoning, rather than just checking whether the final answer is correct.